basaris/8-puzzle/README.md

 We created the class `Board` that describes the board with all its methods (tile movement, goal board and a bunch of return methods).
 The function `uniformCostSearch` is the one that counts the solving sequence from the initial state to the goal state.
 We define a priority queue and a list of all the explored states.
 It visits all the possible states with a cost priority till it finds out the correct path to the goal state.

+2. With the A-star method(A*)

+It counts the path the same way as before but it compares the manhattan distance from start to finish too.
+So the Total Cost is a little bit different because we add up the cost of the state and the heuristic cost which is the manhattan distance.